 “For my days vanish like smoke; my bones burn like glowing embers.
 My heart is blighted and withered like grass; I forget to eat my food.
 In my distress I groan aloud and am reduced to skin and bones.”
 (Psalm 102:3–5)

-The term “Final Solution” was the code name for the systematic, deliberate, physical annihilation of the European Jews, a plan that Hitler had authorized sometime during 1941.
+The term “Final Solution” was the codename for the systematic, deliberate, physical annihilation of the European Jews, a plan that Germany’s leader Adolf Hitler had authorized sometime during 1941.
 (USHMM)

-SS-Obergruppenführer Reinhard Heydrich, who was then the director of the SS-Reichssicherheitshauptamt (Reich Main Security Office; RSHA), called the meeting.
+SS-Obergruppenfuhrer Reinhard Heydrich, who was then the director of the Reich Main Security Office; RSHA, called the meeting.

 The goal was to ensure the cooperation of the administrative heads of various government departments in the implementation of the Final Solution to the Jewish question, in which most of the Jews of German-occupied Europe were to be deported to Poland and murdered.

 “During the course of the Final Solution, the Jews will be deployed under appropriate supervision at a suitable form of labor deployment in the East.
 In large labor columns, separated by gender, able-bodied Jews will be brought to those regions to build roads, whereby a large number will doubtlessly be lost through natural reduction.

 “Any final remnant that survives will doubtless consist of the elements most capable of resistance.
 They must be dealt with appropriately, since, representing the fruit of natural selection, they are to be regarded as the core of a new Jewish revival, “ Heydrich announced.

 These plans began a decade earlier with the rise of the Nazi regime and its leader Adolf Hitler.

 “With cunning they conspire against your people; they plot against those you cherish.”
 (Psalm 83:3)